Pre Wedding Information...

 During the group shots I usually like to have a nominated person who can help with rounding guests up this is usually the best man or someone who is familiar with the families.

-When writing your group lists it is entirely up to you how many you require but please bear in mind that lots of group lists can be tedious for your guests.
+When writing your group lists it is entirely up to you how many you require but please bear in mind that lots of group photos can be tedious for your guests.
 It would also be a good idea to write the names next to each group, this helps speed things up and reduces the chance of missing anyone.

 E.G. Bride, Groom and Grooms Family (Homer, Marge, Bart, Lisa and Maggie)